 Freezer Meal Prep

-- Rest dough in large bowl.
-Form the dough into a ball by XYZ.
-Then place in a lightly oil bowl.
-Cover with plastic wrap or a towel and place in a warm spot until the dough has roughly doubled in size, roughly 90 minutes.
+Rest dough in large bowl.
+Shape the dough into a ball by pulling the sides of the dough underneath the ball and tucking underneath.
+Repeat this motion until the dough comes together in a smooth and tight round.
+I like to add some flour or oil on my hands so that they don't stick to the dough.
+Then place in a lightly oiled bowl.
+Cover with plastic wrap oro a towel and place in a warm spot until the dough has roughly doubled in size, roughly 90 minutes.

 - Enjoy immediately or freeze for later.